Tame topology in Hensel minimal structures: Introduction

 \section{Introduction}

-We are concerned with geometry of Hensel minimal, non-trivially valued fields $K$ of equicharacteristic zero, whose axiomatic theory was introduced in the recent paper~\cite{C-H-R}.
-We fix a language $\mathcal{L}$ expanding the language $\mathcal{L}_{vf}$ of valued fields, and require additionally that $\mathcal{L}$ induce only the classical algebraic language $\mathcal{L}_{rv}$ for the imaginary sort $RV$ (see Section~2).
-This condition is satisfied by the majority of classical tame structures on Henselian fields, including Henselian fields with analytic structure.
+We are concerned with geometry and topology of Hensel minimal (more precisely, 1-h-minimal) structures on non-trivially valued fields $K$ of equicharacteristic zero, whose axiomatic theory (in an expansion $\mathcal{L}$ of the language of valued fields) was introduced in the recent papers~\cite{C-H-R,C-H-R-2}.
+From Section~3 on, we shall additionally assume (unless otherwise stated) the following

-The main purpose here is to carry over many results of our previous papers~\cite{Now-Sel,Now-Sing,Now-Alant,Now-an} to the general settings of Hensel minimality.
-The paper is organized as follows.
+\begin{em} Every definable subset in the imaginary sort $RV$, binding together the residue field $Kv$ and value group $vK$, be already definable in the plain valued field language $\mathcal{L}_{hen}$ (see Section~2). \end{em}

+Note that condition~(*) is satisfied by several classical tame structures on Henselian fields; for instance, by the following four natural examples of Hensel minimal structures: